Good or bad, habits are hard to break. Try refraining from showering for a week—or even a day—to see what I mean!

 As the old song by Chicago goes, habits can be hard to break.
-Especially addictive ones like smoking, binge drinking, or lazing on the couch.
+Especially addictive ones like smoking, binge drinking, watching television (especially Netflix), scrolling through Facebook or Instagram (oops guilty!), or lazing on the couch.

 What can you do to break those bad habits so that you can lead a healthier, happier and more productive life?
-How can you convince your customers to switch to your brand by changing their habits?
+Similarly, how can you convince your customers to switch to your brand by changing their habits?

 In a fascinating podcast on Social Trigger Insider by Derek Halpern, Charles Duhigg, author of The Power of Habit, shared that the way in which habits are formed can be broken down into three main areas: